askosh/Content/README.md

 let items = try content.items()
 ```

+This will return you an array of `StaticItem` objects.

 #### Retreving a specific item in a directory

 To retrieve a specific Staticman content in a directory, initialize Staticman and call `item(slug: String)` on it (where slug is corresponding with the YAML key `slug` in the file), like this: